-Proposal Title: Titles of proposals submitted to the Dimensions of Biodiversity program should begin with "Dimensions: " followed by the substantive title.
+Proposal Title: Titles of proposals submitted to the Dimensions of Biodiversity program should begin with "Dimensions: " followed by the designation of one or more international partnership program, and then the substantive title.

 Titles of US-China Collaborative Research proposals should begin with "Dimensions US-China: " followed by the substantive title.

-Titles of US-São Paulo Collaborative Research proposals should begin with "Dimensions US-BIOTA-São Paulo: " followed by the substantive title.
+Titles of US-São Paulo Collaborative Research proposals should begin with "Dimensions US-São Paulo: " followed by the substantive title.